lyuusibm/pattern-sap-on-powervs/compute-considerations.md

 -   PowerVM Host CPU Binding (dedicated or shared)

-PowerVS custom profiles are for nonproduct development for testing or development use only.
+PowerVS custom profiles are for non-production for testing or development use only.
 Custom, non-SAP Certified profiles aren\'t intended for production deployments and aren\'t supported or certified for SAP production.
-Custom profiles should not be used to go from a nonproduction environment to a production environment.
+Custom profiles should not be used to go from a non-production environment to a production environment.

 There are multiple SAP Certified Power Virtual Sever profiles certified by SAP: